heidisu/actor-invaders/README.md

 ### Bonus task 2: Akka Typed

+There is another actor API we haven't talked about yet, the [Akka Typed](https://doc.akka.io/docs/akka/current/typed/index.html).
+One challenge with the `AbstractActor` API we have used so far is that there is no control of what messages an actor will react to, and what messages can be sent to an actor.
+It is easy to loose control over the message flow.
+As the name suggests, the Akka Typed API improves this.

 #### Add dependency
 First we need to add the maven dependency for Akka Typed, copy the following lines into your `pom.xml` file.
 ```